Tibial tuberosity advancement surgery or TTA is the latest surgical treatment for cranial cruciate ligament disease in the dog.

 Pros of Tibial Tuberosity Advancement Surgery

-1. Creates 90 degree angle between tibial plateau and patellar ligament thereby eliminating tibial thrust and lameness.
+1. Creates 90-degree angle between the tibial plateau and patellar ligament thereby eliminating tibial thrust and lameness.

 2. Early return to function with decreased loss of muscle mass.

 3. Better outcomes compared to other procedures in large dogs most notably the lateral suture.

 Cons of Tibial Tuberosity Advancement Surgery

 1. Bone cutter – potential for more drastic complications.

 2. Cost – TTA is comparable to the cost of TPLO and Tightrope yet more than lateral suture.

 After surgery, expect swelling.
 Most dogs have swelling starting from just above the knee down into the foot.
 This swelling will begin to subside after the seventh day postoperatively.
 As the swelling goes away, the pain soon follows.

 By day twelve, most dogs are bearing weight, approximately 50%.